acatone-git/HomePlus_Mod/README.md

 ## Step 5

-- Find the controller layout in use in Settings > Handheld Settings > Controller Style
+- Find the controller layout currently in use in Settings > Handheld Settings > Controller Style
-- In Automate, start the script matching the layout & then tap on "Start All"
+- Return to Automate & start the script matching the layout
-- Have Fun!
+- Tap on "Start All" & That's it!

 # Default HomePlus Controls
 ## (Retro / Xbox)